Most Common Reasons Why Your WordPress Website Was Hacked

 Is WordPress Secure?

-However, there are times when evil minds end up creating code to run on WordPress; this is when security vulnerabilities happen.
-In most cases, there is a team right on top which develops and releases instant updates in a very timely manner as compared to other major open source content management systems.
-So, now we’ll explore some tips and practices to protect your WordPress website and never had it hacked.
+Yes!
+WordPress is safe.
+However, there are times when evil minds create code to run on WordPress; this is when security vulnerabilities happen.
+In most cases, there is a team right on top which develops and releases instant updates promptly compared to other major open-source content management systems.

 Insecure Web Hosting Services

 Regarding the web, you may find a perfect correlation between price and hosting quality.
 Hosts who can hire more professionals/experts might charge more than others.
 You shouldn’t avoid several critical issues like security or put off for another day.

 It would be best to consider looking for a quality host provider offering everything from a convenient budget to quality services in one package.
 When it comes to secure WordPress hosting, I encourage you to take a look at SiteGround or Bluehost.

 One of the commonalities among WordPress hack victims is not updating their website.
 According to several reliable reports, 55-61% of WordPress hack victims were running out-of-date WordPress when the hack appeared, which is not coincidental.

 WordPress security updates happen on an automatic basis.
 However, some users, especially the non-techies, disable that functionality altogether.
 People who don’t update their sites regularly fall into two traps: